DaKnOb/TorPaste/README.md

 `0`
 * `TP_PASTE_LIST_ACTIVE` : Use this variable to enable or disable the paste listing available in the `Pastes` menu. *Default:* `True`
+* `TP_ENABLED_PASTE_VISIBILITIES` : Use this variable to select the available paste visibilities, separated by a comma.
+Example: "public,unlisted". *Default:* `public`.

 ### Backend ENV Variables
 Each backend may need one or more additional `ENV` variables to work.
 For example,